 - Keep the user focused on content—Assume that most interaction starts with direct manipulation of the canvas.
 It is expected that most (if not all) commands will normally be located off screen with no visible affordance for bringing them into view.
 Rely on the system-wide gestures for showing and hiding the app bar to show and hide your UI.
 Adding you own alternate, hidden UI with different invocation methods leads you to put more buttons, widgets, and arrows on the screen as you attempt to educate the user.
 Relying on the system gestures helps you avoid adding on screen distractions that steal attention from the user’s content.

-- Keep navigation bars on the top edge of the screen— In Windows Store apps, the natural and expected location for navigation is at the top edge of the screen.
+- Keep navigation controls on the top app bar— In Windows Store apps, the natural and expected location for navigation is at the top edge of the screen.
 Because this bar is for jumping away from the content that the user is currently using, it’s okay that the user's hand blocks sight of the screen while he or she uses the bar.
-The navigation bar usually displays thumbnails, rather than buttons, to help distinguish it from the app bar at the bottom edge of the screen.
+The top app bar usually displays thumbnails, rather than buttons, to help distinguish it from the bottom app bar.

 - Keep all of your hidden commands in the app bar— All of the commands that are hidden off-screen should be hidden in the same place.
 The system gesture provides one simple and standardized way to bring the hidden commands on screen.
 If commands are hidden in multiple locations, you’ll need multiple ways to invoke those hidden surfaces.
 This quickly creates far too many places that the user must check to find your commands.
 Even worse, each surface may be hidden behind a different secret gesture or other UI trick and users will have a hard time knowing whether they’ve ever found them all.